JBlitzar/pd-usb-uvc/README.md

 The statement couldn't be more true in the case of this project.
 Quite literally a 20% implementation, 80% troubleshooting time breakdown.
 Especially because half of the time there was no error, so I had to troubleshoot and guess blindly a bit. _(Screen enumerates but is all black? weird.
 Video streams but only when you reload the serial monitor is closed and reopened? cursed.)_ Even more so, this was built entirely via proxy testing with volunteers.
 So thank you to all the volunteers who helped test this out.
 I truly appreciate your help.

+## Performance Deep Dive

+### The Interpreter Overhead Problem

+CircuitPython on the RP2040 runs at an effective **1.13 MHz**.
+Despite the chip running at 133 MHz, the Python interpreter adds ~118x overhead.
+Benchmarking shows:

+- **Native ARM performance:** 133 million instructions/second
+- **CircuitPython performance:** ~1.1 million Python operations/second
+- **Effective speed:** Comparable to a 1982 Commodore 64

+Of course, the real solution is to write your code in C for a literal 100x speedup.
+Interpreted micropython on a microcontroller under performance constraints is kind of ridiculous.
+But constraints breed creativity.
+Plus, it's a pain to reflash every time.

+### Loop Unrolling: A 1970s Technique in 2025

+The biggest bottleneck was keyframe rendering - processing all 19,200 pixels.
+Approximately 1/4 of frames are determined to be keyframes (optimized for file size).
+This means lag and frame skipping 1/4 of the time.

+Solution: Manual 4x loop unrolling (processing four bytes at a time) reduced loop iterations by 75%, yielding a **1.31x speedup**.
+This single optimization took keyframe rendering from ~180ms to ~137ms, making 10 FPS feasible(-ish).

+### Frame Timings

+Real measurements on RP2040:

+- **Keyframes:** 135-140ms (copies all pixels)
+- **Delta frames:** 4-59ms (varies depending on size of delta)
+- **Target:** 100ms per frame (10 FPS)

+With 25% keyframe rate, we achieve ~9 FPS average with occasional stutters on keyframes.
+More loop unrolling would lead to exponential diminishing returns.

+Run it at 7fps if you don't like the stutters, I guess.

 ## Installation

 > [!NOTE]
 > USB UVC on the Pico does not work on Windows!
 This is an issue with the underlying library / how Windows deals with composite devices and is not something I am able to fix.

 (requires a Pico of course, or any [compatible circuitpython-enabled board](readme/compatible_boards.txt))

+Make sure file size of crushed_frames.bin is small enough to fit on your board.
+You might have to decrease FRAMES in `gen_compressed.py`

 - Install [Circuitpy firmware](https://circuitpython.org/board/raspberry_pi_pico2/)
 - Copy everything in `pd-src` into the CIRCUITPY drive.